 I recently had to attend a conference in Korea and flew Hawaiian Airlines first class from Honolulu, Hawaii to Incheon, Korea.
 Hawaiian airlines lie flat seats are really business class, but US domestic air carriers use confusing nomenclature.

-While I was originally in government fare economy seats, I managed to upgrade both legs to lie flat seats with cash ($300) and points (45,000) using my American Express Platinum card and American Express Hilton Honors Aspire card.
+While I was originally in government fare economy seats, I managed to upgrade both legs to lie flat seats with cash ($300) and points (45,000) using my The Platinum Card® from American Express (review) (terms apply) and American Express Hilton Honors Aspire card (review).

 Hawaiian Airlines 459 and Hawaiian Airlines 460

 Seats: 2B and 3J (Hawaiian Airlines First/Business class)

 In this post: